clockworkengineer/DifferenceEngine/readme.md

 *command* - Run command task (With this option it takes any file passed through and runs the specified shell script command substituting %1% in the command for the source file and %2% for any destination file).

+*extension* Override the extension on the desination file.

 *delete* - delete any source file after successful processing.

 **Note I tend to use the term folder/directory interchangeably coming from a mixed development environment.**

 # Building #

 At present this repository does not contain any build/make scripts but just the raw C++ source files.
 It will compile/link under Linux, is written in standard C++11, uses the [Boost library APis](http://www.boost.org/) and also the Linux kernel [inotify](https://en.wikipedia.org/wiki/Inotify) file event library.
 Make-files and build scripts might be deployed in a later time frame especially if the engine gets adapted for other platforms.
+Note that the sources not contains 3 google unit tests in folder 'tests' that require [google test](https://github.com/google/googletest) to be installed on the target platform to build and run.

 # Boost #